CMU-IDS-2021/assignment-2-05839-pozioma-ahamdala/writeup.md

 ![image](https://user-images.githubusercontent.com/60380962/111324033-12d14e00-8673-11eb-96f3-4d0b7a6c6951.png)

-Also, we noticed a significant dip and sharp rise afterward, towards the end of October, just before November which is due to the nationwide #EndSars campaign against police bruatility.
+Also, we noticed a significant dip and sharp rise afterward, towards the end of October, just before November which is due to the nationwide #EndSars campaign against police brutality.
 The campaign led to some violence which caused curfews, and a lot of people to staying indoors.

 From the chart below, we see that panic buying wasn't as rampant because they was no significant dip/rise at lockdown points.
 It just seemed to differ as the other places.
 Also, from the image below, we noticed that there was not as much compliance to the second lockdown restrictions compared to the first.
 This may be because they were not as strict or because it was during the festive season.
 One would expect some traffic around the retail_and_recreation points, but we don't see that here.